Cyberlipid

 Pelagia SA has launched a new product (Epax) with cetoleic acid added to marine fish omega-3 fatty acids.

 • Nervonic acid, with 24 carbon atoms (24:1n-9), was first believed to be characteristic of fats of Elasmobranch fish (first name: selacholeic acid) where it was discovered (Tsujimoto M, J Soc Chem Ind Japon 1927, 30, 868).
 In the same year, Klenk E (Z physiol Chem 1927, 166, 287) isolated this fatty acid from cerebrosides of brain tissue, and established its structure.
 Nervonic acid is particularly abundant in the white matter of animal brains and in peripheral nervous tissue where nervonyl sphingolipids are enriched in the myelin sheath of nerve fibers.
-Nervonic acid-enriched diet has been studied and shown to be beneficial for the treatment of genetic disorders of the lipid metabolism, such as Zellweger syndrome or adrenoleukodistrophy.
-It is also used as a biomarker to predict who will suffer some psychoses (Amminger G P et al., 2012, Nature.
-17, 1150).
+Thus, nervonic acid is considered as closely associated with the development and maintenance of the brain and the biosynthesis and improvement of nerve cells (Li Q et al., Food Chem 2019, 301, 125286).

 This acid is also present in a Cruciferae (Lunaria annua) in high amounts (22-25%) where it can be suitable (together with erucic acid) for production of high-temperature lubricants and engineering nylons.
+It is also present (5.2–6.2%) in the seeds of Acer truncatum which are an excellent source of edible oil in China (Wang C et al., Ind Crops Products

 Nervonic acid is a prominent fatty acid in the brush border membranes of cod intestine (at ∼50% of the total mono-unsaturated FA) (Gylfason GA et al., Lipid Insights 2012, 5, 19).
 It was hypothesize that the high cholesterol content and the presence of this rare fatty acid may serve to maintain membrane fluidity in the cold environment.